-Hemophilia refers to a group of bleeding disorders in which blooding takes a long time.
+Hemophilia refers to a group of bleeding disorders in which blood clotting takes a long time.

 In the worst cases, bleeding occurs for no reason.
 Internal bleeding may occur anywhere and bleeding into joints is common.

-Most often, hemophilia is diagnosed after a person has an abnormal bleeding episode Tests can also be done to detect the problem when other family members have the condition.
+Most often, hemophilia is diagnosed after a person has an abnormal bleeding episode.
+It can also be diagnosed by a blood test done to detect the problem, if other family members have the condition.

 The most common treatment is to replace the missing clotting factor in the blood through a vein (intravenous infusions).

-Joining a support group where members share common issues can relieve the stress of a chronic disease.
+Joining a support group where members share common issues can relieve the stress of a long-term (chronic) disease.

-Many people with hemophilia are able to do most normal activities.
-However, some people have major bleeding events, The most common of these is bleeding into the spaces around the joints.
+Most people with hemophilia are able to do normal activities.
+But some people have bleeding into the joints, which may limit their activity.

-A small number of people with hemophilia may die from severe bleeding.
+A small number of people with hemophilia may die of severe bleeding.